Budget & Financial Planning

 The Fiscal Year 2024 adopted budget covers October 1, 2023, through September 30, 2024.
 The Community Investment Program is a 5-year program from 2024 to 2028.
 To see an overview of the adopted FY 2024 budget view the Budget at a Glance here.

 Fiscal Year 2023 Adopted Operating and Community Investment Program Budget

 The Fiscal Year 2023 adopted budget covers October 1, 2022, through September 30, 2023.
 The Community Investment Program is a 5-year program from 2023 to 2027.
 To see an overview of the adopted FY 2023 budget, view the Budget at a Glance here Fiscal Year 2023 Adopted Budget and Community Investment Program Fiscal Year 2023 Adopted Budget and Community Investment Program Fiscal Year 2023 Adopted Budget and Community Investment Program Fiscal Year 2023 Adopted Budget and Community Investment Program Fiscal Year 2023.

 - Approximately 13% of a Jupiter resident’s tax bill is made up of taxes paid to the town.
 The rest go to other agencies such as Palm Beach County, the School District, Fire Rescue, and special taxing districts.

 - The town’s total budget is made up of six different types of funds: the General Fund, Water Fund, Stormwater Fund, Building Fund, Debt Service Funds, and the Community Redevelopment Agency (CRA).
 The General Fund operates local government and is funded primarily by property taxes.

 - Financial planning for the town focuses on sustainability for short and long-term economic realities.
-These include planning for a shift from new development to redevelopment; little to no growth in key markets such as housing and construction; and an investment in local business to create a more diversified tax base.
+These include planning for a shift from new development to redevelopment, little to no growth in key markets such as housing and construction, and an investment in local businesses to create a more diversified tax base.